Chung Mong-joon: Presidential campaign of 2002

-Chung's joining of Grand National Party is an irony because his withdrawal from the presidential race in 2002 supporting Roh Moo-hyun was responsible for Grand National Party's failure in winning the presidential election.
-The party's candidate Lee Hoi-chang received absolute support from conservative or anti Jeolla voters.
+Chung's joining of the GNP is an irony because his withdrawal from the presidential race in 2002 supporting Roh Moo-hyun was responsible for the GNP's failure in winning the presidential election.
+The party's candidate Lee Hoi-chang received absolute support from conservative or anti-Jeolla voters.
 By the help of Chung's withdrawal, the election became bipolar between Roh and Lee, and Roh turned out to be a winner receiving exclusive support from reform-minded Korean voters.
-Grand National Party had to wait another 5 years to produce a president from this defeat.
-Also his declaration to support Lee Myung-bak when he joined Grand National Party is an irony.
+The GNP had to wait another 5 years to produce a president from this defeat.
+Also his declaration to support Lee Myung-bak when he joined the GNP is seen as ironic.
 When Chung's father Chung Ju-yung ran for the presidency in 1992, Lee Myung-bak supported Kim Young-sam instead of Chung Ju-yung despite the fact that Lee made fortune and fame when he worked at Hyundai.
 Chung Ju-yung even bought him a luxurious house when Lee worked for Chung Ju-yung.
-So Chung supported his father's ex subordinate who in fact hadn't supported his father in earlier presidential race.